wxl/blogofobe/docs/vcs_integration.rst

  unset GIT_DIR
  cd /path/to/checkout_place
  git pull
- blogofile build
+ blogofobe build

 Configure your webserver to host your website out of ``/path/to/checkout_place/_site``.

 Now whenever you ``git push`` to your webhost, your webserver should get automatically rebuilt.
-If Blogofile outputs any errors, you'll see them on your screen.
+If blogofobe outputs any errors, you'll see them on your screen.

 Other VCS solutions
 -------------------

 Most VCS should have support for a post recieve hook.
-If you create something cool in your own VCS of choice, let the `blogofile discussion group <http://groups.google.com/group/blogofile-discuss>`_ know and we'll add it to this document.
+If you create something cool in your own VCS of choice, let the `blogofobe discussion group <http://groups.google.com/group/blogofobe-discuss>`_ know and we'll add it to this document.

-OJ wrote up how to do `something similar with mercurial <http://groups.google.com/group/blogofile-discuss/browse_frm/thread/e03f942b3655218e>`_.
+OJ wrote up how to do `something similar with mercurial <http://groups.google.com/group/blogofobe-discuss/browse_frm/thread/e03f942b3655218e>`_.

 .. rubric:: Footnotes